-To pick a color from any element on the canvas, use the eyedropper tool.
+To pick a color from any element on the canvas or outside your current browser window, use the eyedropper tool.

-The eyedropper tool is a great way to pull a precise color from anywhere on the canvas.
-So if you want to pull a color from an image, or an existing class on the page, you can do that using this tool.
-The eyedropper tool is a Chrome browser extension that you can install from Chrome Web Store.
+The eyedropper tool is a great way to pull a precise color from anywhere on the canvas or outside your current browser window.
+So if you want to pull a color from an image, an existing class on the page, or a graphic from another application on your computer, you can do that using this tool.

 To pick a color from the spectrum, use the hue slider to choose a hue, then use the color plane to pick the right shade.
 If you want to make the color less opaque, use the opacity slider.